Million Dollar Minute

 Million Dollar Minute is an Australian quiz show which aired on the Seven Network.
 It premiered on 16 September 2013.
 The show was originally hosted by Grant Denyer, and later by Simon Reeve, and aired at 5:30 pm on weeknights.
 The show was cancelled in September 2015 and was replaced by The Chase Australia in its timeslot.
-Repeats are currently shown on 7TWO in place of Home and Away's Early Years on Hiatus.
+Repeats are currently shown on 7two in place of Home and Away's Early Years on Hiatus.

 History

 Million Dollar Minute was filmed at Global Television Studios in Melbourne in the same studio that was used for Deal or No Deal.

-In November 2013 the original host, Grant Denyer, resigned for "family reasons" and was replaced by Weekend Sunrise sports presenter Simon Reeve for the 2014 series, with sound effects and themes also upgraded.
+In November 2013 the original host, Grant Denyer resigned and was replaced by Weekend Sunrise sports presenter Simon Reeve for the 2014 series, with sound effects and themes also upgraded.
 It was announced on 30 August 2015 that the show would be axed after nearly two years, and replaced in its timeslot by The Chase Australia.